 Enjoy the site and my travel books, and may you discover your own hidden gems!

 When I’m not traveling or writing, I’m running my marketing company, Egg Marketing.
 I write about small business and marketing all over the Internet.
-I’m also all over social media, so connect with me if you’d like @Unxplorer on Twitter and @Unxplorer on Instagram.
+I’m also on social media, so connect with me if you’d like: @Unxplorer on Instagram.

 Get in Touch